pjakiela/ECON523/exercises/E3-DD1.md

 end
 ```

-At this point, it is worth opening your Excel file to make sure that you are writing to it successfully.  **Be sure to close the file after you look at it**; Stata won't write over an open Excel file.
+At this point, it is worth opening your excel file to make sure that you are writing to it successfully.  **Be sure to close the file after you look at it**; Stata won't write over an open file.
 The column and row labels should all appear in bold font; the column headings in cells B1, C1, and D1 should be centered; and the table should have borders at the top and bottom.

 ### Question 6